influxdata/influxdb-client-js/influxdb-client-apis.posttasksidownersrequest.body.md

 ## PostTasksIDOwnersRequest.body property

-User to add as owner
+A user to add as an owner of the task.

 <b>Signature:</b>